Council of Vienne: Council

 Pope Clement V convened the Council by issuing the bulls Faciens misericordiam and Regnans in coelis on 12 August 1308.
 (Note: Menache only mentions, Regnans in coelis as papal bulls summoning the council.)

 The opening of the Council was delayed, giving time to the Templars to arrive so they could answer the charges put against them, and was not convened until 16 October 1311.
 The Regnans in coelis was sent to nearly 500 clerics, prelates, masters of militant Orders, and priors.
-(Note: Christopher Bellitto states Philip reviewed the list of attendees and struck names off the list) The attendees consisted of twenty cardinals, four patriarchs, about one hundred archbishops and bishops, plus several abbots and priors.
+(Note: Christopher Bellitto states Philip IV of France reviewed the list of attendees and struck names off the list) The attendees consisted of twenty cardinals, four patriarchs, about one hundred archbishops and bishops, plus several abbots and priors.
 The great princes, including the rulers of Sicily, Hungary, Bohemia, Cyprus, and Scandinavia, as well as the kings of France, England, and the Iberian peninsula, had been invited.
 No king appeared, (Note: Andrew W. Devereux states James II of Aragon arrived in 1311 to push for a crusade to the Holy Land, starting with the conquest of Granada followed by the Maghrib.) except Philip IV who arrived the following spring to pressure the council against the Templars.